goadesign/pulse/pool/README.md

 ## Overview

-A *dedicated* worker pool is a collection of workers that process jobs where each worker is assigned a range of job keys.
-Jobs are distributed to workers based on the job key and a consistent hashing algorithm.
+A *dedicated* worker pool uses a consistent hashing algorithm to assign long running jobs to workers.
+Each job is associated with a key and each worker with a range of hashed values.
+The pool hashes the job key when the job is dispatched to route the job to the proper worker.

 Workers can be added or removed from the pool dynamically.
 Jobs get automatically re-assigned to workers when the pool grows or shrinks.
 This makes